KxSystems/embedPy/README.md

 q).p.py2q qvar
 0 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 ..
 ```
-`.p.q2py` is the corresponding function to convert q objects to python objects.
+`.p.q2py` is the corresponding function to convert q objects to Python objects.
 This will rarely be used in practice, as conversion of q data to Python objects is performed automatically whenever q data is passed to Python.
 ```q
 q).p.q2py 1 2 3
 foreign